'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

 BOSTON (CBS) — Get ready.
 On Thursday, June 10, we are in for an astronomical treat at sunrise.
 A “ring of fire” solar eclipse!

 Sound terrifying?
-Nothing to worry about here, but instead a somewhat rare and fantastic solar show.READ MORE: Photo Shows Father Swan Caring For Babies On Esplanade Days After Mother Died
+Nothing to worry about here, but instead a somewhat rare and fantastic solar show.READ MORE: Heat Advisory Extended As Humidity, High Temps Make It Feel Like 95-To-100 Degrees

 Backing up a bit. . . no doubt you have all heard of or seen a “total solar eclipse” at one point in your lifetime.
 This is when the New Moon passes between the Earth and Sun, completely blocking the sun from our view.
 The entire landscape goes from day to night in minutes, followed by a lot of “ooohhs” and “ahhhhs.”